 Ottomans into the Western half of the Mediterranean, it was meant to be the first step of a larger campaign.

 Crowley describes the Battle of Lepanto with equally vivid details.
 Despite the reluctance of King Charles to risk his fleet,

-the Pope has forged an alliance of Spanish, Venetian, and Papal ships to create a fleet that meets the great Turkish navy outside the harbor
+the Pope forged an alliance of Spanish, Venetian, and Papal ships to create a fleet that met the great Turkish navy outside the harbor

 of Lepanto.
 The flamboyant Don John of Austria (illegitimate son of King Charles V) is instructed to not risk the fleet, but circumstances